rscircus/rscircus.github.io/content/posts/2020-02-22-transformer.md

         return self.norm(x)
 ```

-Above you can see two functions calls, which probably do not make sense immediately.
-That is `clones()`, which produces copies of layers, so we can stack them, and `LayerNorm()`, which corresponds to the yellow box of the original's paper `Fig 1.`:
+Above you can see two function calls, which probably do not make sense immediately.
+That is `clones()`, which produces copies of layers, so we can stack them, and `LayerNorm()`, which corresponds to the yellow box of the original paper's `Fig. 1`:

 ![](https://rscircus.github.io/assets/img/20200222_Transformer_Fig1.png)
 _Fig 1: Architecture (src: Attention is all we need)_